-- Get to know one another why are you here? - Learn about social justice issues in the community you are going to visit - Group vision what are your hopes for the trip? - Trip expectations - What types of outreach/programs do you offer to the population being served?
+- Get to know one another why are you here? - Learn about social justice issues in the community you are going to visit - Group vision what are your hopes for the trip? - Trip expectations - Visit site prior to bringing the youth and ask the following questions: - What types of outreach/programs do you offer to the population being served?